-Beyond the standard read, write, and format operations, you want to perform card-type-specific operations, e.g. increment or decrement counters.
+Beyond the standard read and write operations, you want to perform card-type-specific operations, e.g. increment or decrement counters.

 What are low-level commands?